AI Engineer vs. Data Scientist: Key Differences and Career Paths

 Some startups may be more likely to hire professionals who are newer to the workforce; this could be an option for you to consider as you weigh different choices.
 It’s common for startups to have highly focused niches with specific AI-related needs.
 If you’re new in the field but have some experience or knowledge in the area of need, you may be an important asset to the company since they won’t have to pay for an expert at the top of the pay scale.
 You can learn and grow with the company.

 The key decision you’ll make as you pursue your career path is to determine which type of artificial intelligence you want to specialize in.
 While the starting point for many AI jobs is similar, choosing to focus on natural language processing, machine learning, computer vision, or robotics can rapidly lead to quite different and exciting applications.
-In addition, as industries are seeing transformative change with AI, you may take on a strong supporting role in a specialized business such as banking, health care, or many others.
+In addition, as industries are seeing transformative change with AI, you may take on a strong supporting role in specialized businesses such as banking, health care, or many other industries.

-If you want to pursue a managerial path, after several years on the job, you may have opportunities to supervise other technical professionals within the AI field or across a broader computer and information systems workforce.
+If you want to pursue a managerial path, after several years on the job, you may have opportunities to supervise other technical professionals within the AI technology fields or across a broader computer and information systems workforce.

 Data scientists